 “I play some of these new songs that I’ve been making and they’re just mind blowing to me.
 The tracklist [has changed] so much.
 I feel like every day, I can make a better song than I did the day before.
 Something inspires me to make something more powerful every day.
 I’m really going for perfection with this.”

 After months of anticipation, it seems as though he’s finally nearing the end of his debut chapter.
-Sharing the visual to his underground smash “Stay Up” with Lancey Foux in mid-January, KayCyy’s latest single “OKAY” with revered French producer Gaseffelstein — who crafted The Weeknd’s 2017 EP My Dear Melancholy — shatters any other doubt of his talent.
-Later announcing a 3-track EP with the French sonic engineer that droppped on March 11, KayCyy is still hard at work “putting together” all the pieces to make Who Is KayCyy? as spotless as it can be.
+Sharing the visual to his underground smash “Stay Up” with Lancey Foux in mid-January, KayCyy’s March EP TW20 50 with revered French producer Gaseffelstein — who crafted The Weeknd’s 2017 EP My Dear Melancholy — shatters any other doubt of his talent.
+His June mixtape Get Used To It further asserted his status as a superstar-in-the-making.
+Amid recent success, KayCyy is still hard at work “putting together” all the pieces to make Who Is KayCyy? as spotless as it can be.

 KayCyy worked with Gesaf in Paris earlier this year, creating the record on a European trek.
 Adding “Love & Hate” and his excessively teased track “The Sun” onto the Gaseffelstein EP was a move necessary for the rising enigma.
 While taking his time working with everyone from Ye to Beyoncé to Travis Scott, KayCyy is on the fast track to superstardom whether he realizes it or not.